1 Spring Street Grand Opening

 The school, the largest academic unit at Rutgers University–New Brunswick, is moving some of its most innovative projects and operations to an office building at 1 Spring Street.

-The move will bring an influx of university employees, both faculty and professional staff, to the downtown area, along with a myriad of initiatives—including some with a strong public health focus—from a renowned anti-smoking program to language processing studies involving autism, to research on the genetic disorder Tourette’s Syndrome.
+The move will bring an influx of university employees, both faculty and professional staff, to the downtown area, along with a myriad of initiatives—including some with a strong public health focus—from a psychology lab that examines underlying factors for nicotine addiction, to language processing studies involving autism, to research on the genetic disorder Tourette’s Syndrome.

 The School of Arts and Sciences offers majors and minors across the academic spectrum and has roots that go back to Rutgers’ colonial beginnings.
 The vast majority of the school’s day-to-day teaching, research, and service will continue to take place on the Rutgers campuses in New Brunswick and Piscataway.